Ben-Kaniobi/Laserboard/README.md

 Laserboard
 ==========

-EmguCV-Project to use a laserpointer like a whiteboard-marker
+C# EmguCV project to use a laser pointer like a whiteboard-marker

 Screenshots
 -----------